folio-org/folio-ansible/doc/ansible-roles.md

 *Note: without a running Okapi instance, this role will fail.*

-## mod-users-build (*Deprecated*)
-Clones and builds the source from folio-org/mod-users on GitHub.
-Depends on common, openjdk-8, and maven-3.

 ## mod-users-data
 Sample data for the mod-users backend module.
 Depends on tenant-data.

 *Note: without a running Okapi instance with mod-users installed and enabled, this role will fail.*

-## mod-users-demo (*Deprecated*)
-Registers and deploys mod-users with persistent storage in a running Okapi instance.
-Depends on:
-- mod-users-build
-- postgresql
-- okapi-undeploy

-*Note: without a running Okapi instance, this role will fail.*

-## mod-users-docker (*Deprecated*)
-Builds a Docker image from the Dockerfile and registers it with Okapi.
-Depends on docker-engine, mod-users-build.

 ## mongodb-org
 Installs a more recent MongoDB Community Edition from the Mongo